Trust in data

 What we found

-Findings from the citizen jury workshop will be available soon.
+Findings from the citizen jury will be published as a book chapter soon.
+Citation details and chapter abstract can be found below.